Mark Burstein (editor): Martin Gardner

 Burstein is a longtime admirer of fellow Carrollian and Scientific American columnist Martin Gardner.
 In 2011 he created and edited A Bouquet for the Gardener: Martin Gardner Remembered (LCSNA, 2011), with contributions from other Gardner aficionados including Raymond Smullyan, Douglas Hofstadter and David Singmaster.
 In 2015 he edited the aforementioned anniversary edition of Gardner's Annotated Alice.

 In April 2022 he gave two talks at the 14th Gathering 4 Gardner; first a featured presentation titled What IS It about Alice? and then a talk about the many occurrences of Lewis Carroll in Gardner's "Mathematical Games" column titled A Literary Englishman and the Scientific American: Lewis Carroll’s Appearances in ‘Mathematical Games'.

 Comics and Comix

 Burstein is a connoisseur and collector in the field of the American comic strip, particularly Pogo, and the Underground Comix of the 1960s and 70s.
-His books include Much Ado: The POGOfenokee Trivia Book (Eclipse Books, 1988), Alice in Comicland, and Dave Sheridan: Life with Dealer McDope, The Leather Nun, and The Fabulous Furry Freak Brothers (Fantagraphics Underground, 2018).
+His books include Much Ado: The POGOfenokee Trivia Book (Eclipse Books, 1988), Alice in Comicland, Dave Sheridan: Life with Dealer McDope, The Leather Nun, The Fabulous Furry Freak Brothers (Fantagraphics Underground, 2018), and the Eisner-nominated Flamed Out: The Underground Adventures and Comix Genius of Willy Murphy (Fantagraphics, 2023).